jamesoram/ee-code-test/README.md

 ' OR 1=1; DROP TABLE USERS;
 ```
 Just to make sure, I try to inject Javascript.
 It looks like if I use the script HTML tag the application breaks,
-as it does not display anything.
+as it does not display anything (the delete button doesn't appear so this will require clean-up in the db -- sorry!).

 There is no SSL certificate, which means I would probably never pay anything on this site :)
 There is also no privacy policy and no cookie message, which could lead to legal problems.